evkx/evkx.github.io/content/models/bmw/i5/i5_M60_xDrive_Touring/_index.md

 ### Seats

-The BMW i5 M60 xDrive Touring accommodates five passengers with two seats in the front and a three-seat bench in the rear.
+The BMW i5 M60 xDrive Touring accommodates five passengers with two front seats and a three-seat bench in the rear.

 #### First Row Seats

-For the front row, the BMW i5 M60 xDrive Touring offers two different seat types to choose from, catering to a range of comfort and style preferences.
+The front row offers two seat types to cater to various comfort and style preferences:

 The following functionalities are available on the **Sport** seat: